-And freedom of expression, is a feedback loop in and of itself.
+As for freedom of expression, that is a feedback loop in and of itself.

 It is not a small consideration.
 The American Founders claimed to lofty philosophical principles, but they did not start with philosophy and history, they only found solutions there.3)And of course, philosophy was not always a help; remember The Ship of Fools, Socrates was opposed to democracy.

-The Founders started with problems and complaints, about dealing with England.
-The colonists could be manhandled by British occupying forces, and defrauded by British merchants, without recourse, without effective feedback.
+The Founders started with problems and complaints over their dealings with England.
+The colonists could be manhandled by British occupying forces, and were often defrauded by British merchants, without recourse, without effective feedback.

 Corrective and Protective

 The insight of a feedback loop appears to be a pretty good corrective, and protective.
 Hitler was democratically elected, but like all dictators, he eliminated feedback loops: critics, particularly those in the press, were regular assassinated, long before Hitler became Chancellor.

 Monopolies work under the rubrics of free markets, but they also eliminate feedback loops.
 At first, they eliminate competition and choice, which mutes feedback; but once in power, they disregard feedback, because they don’t have to listen to it.
 In a world that is changing rapidly, those problems leave the monopolist’s industry, and his host nation, at a great disadvantage.